jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 On average, a boxer only makes $67,948/yr.
 That’s not too bad until you see that the median salary is $2000.
 If the impact of these numbers is lost on you, I’ll use a simple example to demonstrate how lopsided this is:

-Let’s say you’re with a group of 10 friends, and all of you make $20k a year, so your group's average and median income is now $20k.
+Let’s say you’re with a group of 10 friends, and all of you make $20k a year, so your group’s average and median income is now $20k.
 Then one of you meets Jeff Bezos, and he becomes your friend.
 Well, now the average income of your group is MUCH higher, but the median income remains the same.

 This is exactly what happens in boxing.
 Big-money fighters like Canelo Alvarez and Anthony Joshua raise the average, but most fighters barely make enough to cover training, let alone make a living.

 I just talked to a friend who fought on television in the big money division, the heavyweight division.
 He made $55k.
 His next fight is guaranteed $100k.
 That sounds like a lot of money until you remember that he not only has to pay his trainer 10% (he doesn’t have a manager), but he’ll be taxed as a self-employed person, so he’ll owe the government 30% of that.

 To put this in perspective, I clear $100k with relatively little effort, all online, without permanent physical damage.
-I'm also doing it in a way that helps many more people than myself (more on this point later in the article).
+I’m also doing it in a way that helps many more people than myself (more on this point later in the article).

 Don’t get me wrong: I don’t mind the hard life of a fighter.
 I did it for over a decade.
 I just wouldn’t do it if I had a safer alternative.